0xboz/blog/_posts/2019-06-28-how-to-create-bitcoin-logarithmic-price-scale-using-matplotlib.md

 ```
 (venv) catalyst ingest-exchange -x bitfinex -f daily -i btc_usd
 ```
-In case, you would like to run it on minute data.
-Don't forget to run this command.
+Just in case you would like to run it on minute data, don't forget to run this command.
 ```
 (venv) catalyst ingest-exchange -x bitfinex -f minute -i btc_usd
 ```